P-Lundkvist/Electrician-website-milestone-project-1/README.md

         ### Code

         -   The Carousel used in testimonials section got it's code from [Owl Carousel 2](https://owlcarousel2.github.io/OwlCarousel2/)

+        -   The Back to top button used in testimonials section got it's code from [MDBootstrap.com](https://mdbootstrap.com/docs/standard/extended/back-to-top/)

         -   Bootstrap Library used throughout the project mainly to make site responsive and using the Bootstrap Grid System and nice css code.
 [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)